yarkhinephyo/15-418-parallel-computing-notes/10 - Memory consistency.md

 If X-write must commit before Y-read, the X-write's results must be visible before the read occurs.

 **Sequentially consistent**: Memory system maintains all four memory operation orderings.
-All processors issue loads and stores in program order.
+All processors issue loads and stores in program order (Note the complexity caused by superscalar executions on each processor).

 For example, with simultaneous threads on a two processor system, "hello" or "world" can be printed by not both.